 - Two Project Rooms where students show their work individually once a year.
 From January to October, the project rooms are assigned to each student for fifteen days.
 At the end of these two weeks, all the faculty and students are invited to review the work shown.

 Each semester SOMA offers two electives courses opened to all the students of the program.
 These may cover different topics and are also open to the general public (six sessions of three hours each)

-Every student accepted to the SOMA Program receives a scholarship of 90% of its real cost, which is 320,000 MXN.
+Every student accepted to the SOMA Program receives a scholarship of 90% of its real cost, which is 352,800.00 pesos MXN

-Payment months are January, April and September of each year.
+Payment months are September, January and April of each year.